PrivateBin/PrivateBin/README.md

 * Password protection

-* Discussions
+* Discussions, anonymous or with nicknames and IP based identicons or vizhashes

 * Expiration times, including a "forever" and "burn after reading" option

-* Markdown format support for HTML formatted pastes
+* Markdown format support for HTML formatted pastes, including preview function

 * Syntax highlighting for source code using prettify.js, including 4 prettify themes